ChristopherViola/FSND/Movie Website/readme.md

 Inside the zip file uploaded there's already a compiled config.pyc file, so please skip the first step of the previous paragraph.

 ### Note
-If for any reason your port 5000 is already taken feel free to change it.
+If for any reason your port 5000 is already taken feel free to change it. <br>
 Inside "run.py" there are 2 occurences, make sure they match.

 ### Prerequisites

-Phyton 2.7
+* Phyton 2.7
-Pipenv
+* Pipenv

 ## Deployment